GM invests in radar software startup Oculii as demand for automated driving features rise – TechCrunch

 “When a company like GM says, this is great technology and this is something that we potentially want to use down the line, it makes the entire supply chain take notice and effectively work more closely with you to adopt the solution, the technology, into what they’re selling to the OEMs,” he said.

-The startup has no intention of building hardware.
+The startup has no intention of building hardware for its auto clients (though it does work with robotics companies for whom the company does manufacture sensors, a company spokesperson said).
 Instead, Oculii wants to license software to radar companies.
 The startup claims it can take low-cost, commercially available radar sensors – sensors that weren’t designed for autonomous driving, but rather for limited scenarios like emergency breaking or parking assist – and use its AI software to enable more autonomous maneuvering, Hong said.

 “We really believe that the way to deliver something that’s scalable is through software, because software fundamentally improves with data,” he said.
 “Software fundamentally improves with better hardware in each generation that’s released.
 Software fundamentally over time gets cheaper and cheaper and cheaper, much faster than hardware, for example.”